So, the StreamZoo went down, sadly.

 Most of you probably never heard of it, but it was a nice photo-social-network, in some cases even outstripping famous Instagram.
 For example, you could follow not only users, but hashtags, too.
 Or officially upload photos from the browser, made with your non-phone camera.
 The result - you had a stream of lots of beautiful photos, and you could easily follow new works by the topic, not by the author (who cares who is shooting the beer.
 Just gimme the shots!!!).

-Oh, and there were not only squared format, too.
+Oh, and there were not only squared formats, too.

 So, after the 22nd of the March it will be only Instagram, again.
 Or am I missing something?